47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ### Configure Stripe in the local environment

-When running your app locally, we will be receiving Stripe webhooks using a tunnel established with the Stripe CLI.
+When running your app locally, we will be receiving Stripe webhooks generated in the cloud using a tunnel established with the Stripe CLI.
 This tunnel uses a different _webhook signing secret_ than the secret collected for the public webhook endpoint in the previous step.
 To obtain the Stripe CLI _webhook signing secret_, run the following command:

 ```bash
 stripe listen --print-secret